AhmedHafez7-Eng/Level1-Project/README.md

 # restaurant-landing-page
-A single-page responsive website for a fictional restaurant called "Super 30 Restaurant", showcasing its brand, menu, about section, contact details, and a call-to-action button.
+A single-page responsive website for a fictional restaurant called "Delish Restaurant", showcasing its brand, menu, about section, stats, testimonials, contact details, and a call-to-action button.

+> Goal: Build a complete static landing page with modern structure, responsiveness, and animations.